HD60Hz/squad-lab1-store/README.md

 	*	Support for gzip and deflate encoding.
 	*	Proxy support for HTTP and SOCKS.

 * [requests](https://2.python-requests.org/en/master/) is an elegant and simple HTTP library for Python built on top of urllib3.
 It is highly recommended library inside the Python community.
-This wrapper offers a super easy to use API and extended functionalities compared to the previous libs :
+This wrapper offers a super easy to use API and extended functionalities compared to the previous libs:
 	*  International Domains and URLs
 	*	Sessions with Cookie Persistence
 	*	Browser-style SSL Verification